wowashuwow/wowashuwow.github.io/_posts/2023-8-4-Workout-Routine.md

 	6. Bicep
 	7. Rest
 ```
 Choose this ☝️ routine if you enjoy leg days and want to grow your legs faster.
-Hitting legs twice a week is always good anyway. **NEVER SKIP LEG DAY!**
+Hitting legs twice a week is always good anyway.

-**⭐️ Most importantly have fun at the gym, and enjoy the physical and mental health benefits of being strong, healthy and hot 👊**
+**⭐️ Most importantly have fun at the gym, and enjoy the physical and mental benefits of being strong, healthy and hot 👊**